lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/start.md

 ### Step 2: Upload an application
 1. Check what ready-made example applications [we have to offer](/guide/getting-started/examples).
 2. Open the mobile app on your phone and tap **DFU** icon.
 3. Select **application file**.
 Correct file type is **Distribution package (ZIP)**.
 By default, the application tries to find the file from your Dropbox folder.
-It it's convenient for you, put it there and select it.
+If it's convenient for you, put it there and select it.
 4. Hit **Select device** button.
-The phone scans nearby Bluetooth Smart devices and **DFUTarg** will pop up on your screen.
-Tap it.
+The phone scans nearby Bluetooth Smart devices and **DfuTarg** will pop on your screen.
+Select it.
 5. Press **UPLOAD** and the magic happens!

 ### Step 3: It's alive!

 After Over-the-Air _(OTA)_ Device Firmware Update _(DFU)_ is completed, RuuviTag starts to run the application code.
 Success!
+If you decided to upload one of the beacon example applications, now you're able to locate the RuuviTag by using any applicatin capable to locate beacons (Eddystone/iBeacon/AltBeacon).